Germany's Leonie Fiebich going for WNBA title – DW – 10/15/2024

 Germany's Leonie Fiebich going for WNBA titleOctober 15, 2024

-With a minute and a half to go in Game 2 of the WNBA Finals between the New York Liberty and Minnesota Lynx, Leonie Fiebich takes a quick glance at the basket before sinking a three-pointer.
-New York's lead is restored to nine points – and the Liberty cruise to an 80-66 win.
+With a minute and a half to go in Game 2 of the WNBA Finals between the New York Liberty and Minnesota Lynx, Leonie Fiebich took a quick glance at the basket before sinking a three-pointer.
+New York's lead was restored to nine points — and the Liberty cruised to an 80-66 win.

 This came as her team looked to be on the verge of blowing it in front of a record crowd of 18,040 spectators in Brooklyn's Barclays Center — just like in Game 1, when New York let an 18-point lead slip through their hands on the way to a 95-93 overtime loss.

-Not this time, though, as Leonie Fiebich saw to it that New York leveled the series at one apiece in the best-of-five series.
+Not this time, though: Fiebich saw to it that New York would level the the best-of-five series at one game apiece.

 Winding road to the WNBA